cobalthq/cobalt-api-docs/versions/v2/content/assets.md

           }'
 ```

 > The above command returns no data and a `201` response code when successful.
-There will be a `location` header
+There will be a `Location` header
 > pointing at the newly-created asset.

 This endpoint creates a new asset belonging to the organization specified in the `X-Org-Token` header.